radioegor146/vu-meter/README.md

 ## Processor board

-The processor board is a simple board with converter from balanced input to unbalanced and a simple peak detector.
-Then it uses CH32X035F7P6 MCU to convert from analog domain to digital for output to SPI for shift registers.
+The processor board is a simple board with converter from balanced input to unbalanced with 2 x CH32X035F7P6 MCU to convert from analog domain to digital for output to SPI for shift registers.

 ## Indicator board